 The stimuli in the experiment will be tones of with frequencies of 1 kHz, 2 kHz, 3 kHz, 4 kHz, 5 kHz and 6 kHz.
 Human hearing is best within this frequency range.

-During the course of the experiment, the volume of the tones will be varied adaptively in the range of 1 to 40 dB (Decibels), as will be clear in the context of the experimental design, in order to measure the minimal perceivable volume at each of the six frequencies.
+During the course of the experiment, the volume of the tones will be varied adaptively in the range of 1 to 40 dB, as will be clear in the context of the experimental design, in order to measure the minimal perceivable volume at each of the six frequencies.

 Design